Universal Operational Privacy in Distributed Quantum Sensing: Results

-The proposed privacy quantifier $\mathcal{P}_{\mathbf{F}}(\bm{w})$ satisfies several properties essential for physical validity and experimental feasibility.
+The proposed privacy quantifier $\mathcal{P}_{\mathbf{F}}(\bm{w})$ satisfies several properties essential for physical validity and experimental feasibility {as discussed in} {Appendix D}.
 It is invariant under changes of basis in the parameter space, obeys a continuity relation under small experimental imperfections, and is robust against parameter-independent noise~\cite{a.junior}.
-In particular, for an experimentally reconstructed CFIM $\mathbf{F}(\epsilon)$ deviating slightly from the ideal $\mathbf{F}$ by an amount $\epsilon\ll1$, the privacy quantifier satisfies
+In particular, for an experimentally reconstructed FIM $\mathbf{F}(\epsilon)$ deviating slightly from the ideal $\mathbf{F}$ by an amount $\epsilon\ll1$, the privacy quantifier satisfies

-The basis independence, continuity, and noise tolerance of the proposed privacy quantifier are formally verified in Supplemental Material I-D~\cite{supple}.
-These properties establish $\mathcal{P}_{\mathbf{F}}(\bm{w})$ as a universal operational principle for privacy in distributed quantum sensing.
+The basis independence, continuity, and noise tolerance of the proposed privacy quantifier are formally verified in Methods. {We note that all these three quantities are compatibly satisfied by the generalized indicator of Eq.~(\ref{gen_p}).} These properties establish $\mathcal{P}_{\mathbf{F}}(\bm{w})$ as a universal operational principle for privacy in distributed quantum sensing.\\